 UCR's CSE Department grew out of CS-oriented degree tracks in the department of Mathematics in the early 1970s, and became a department in the Bourns College of Engineering in 1990.

 The department offers undergraduate degrees in computer science, computer engineering, and computer science with business applications.
 CSE has the largest graduate program on campus offering Masters and Doctoral degrees in computer science, with excellent placements (see our Alumni page).

 Since 1992, the CSE Department has been part of the Marlan and Rosemary Bourns College of Engineering.
-BCOE is composed of five departments: Bio-Engineering, Chemical and Environmental Engineering, Computer Science and Engineering, Electrical Engineering, and Mechanical Engineering and includes several major research centers: Center for Environmental Research and Technology (CE-CERT), Center for Nanoscale Science and Engineering (CNSE), the Data Science Center, the Cyber Security and Privacy Center, and the Center for Research in Intelligent Systems (CRIS).
+BCOE is composed of five departments: Bio-Engineering, Chemical and Environmental Engineering, Computer Science and Engineering, Electrical and Computer Engineering, and Mechanical Engineering and includes several major research centers: Center for Environmental Research and Technology (CE-CERT), Center for Nanoscale Science and Engineering (CNSE), the Data Science Center, the Cyber Security and Privacy Center, and the Center for Research in Intelligent Systems (CRIS).